itm4n/UsoDllLoader/README.md

 ### Build the solution

 The solution is already preconfigured so compiling should be easy.
+I'm using __Visual Studio 2019__.
+It might not work with older versions.

 1. Select `Release` config and `x64` architecure.
 2. Build solution.